 Hence I changed comments to be de-emphasized (gray) as well as any HTML tags (which are less important than the code in views).
 I am experimenting with a off-white background to slightly reduce contrast and eyestrain.

-My color scheme:
+My dark color scheme (NEW!):

+I've also started to use a dark color scheme inspired by the Espresso Libre scheme for Sublime Text 2.
 See what my color scheme looks like at the bottom of the post.
 You can download it for NetBeans here.

 More color schemes: